ImCompleteOpposite/proot-distro-mods/distro-tutorial/ubuntu.md

 # This tutorial is for Ubuntu!

 ## Installing Ubuntu
-Use the following command to install the latest stable release of Debian:
+Use the following command to install the latest stable release of Ubuntu:
 ```
 proot-distro install ubuntu
 ```